TheDataStation/pneuma/experiments/README.md

 # Experiments
 This directory contains scripts we use to experiment in the paper (SIGMOD 2025).
+To run the experiments, do the following:

+## Download models and

 Below is a high-level overview of what each sub-directory represents.

 - `models`: Scripts to download all models (LLMs, embedding models, and re-ranker models).
 - `other_systems`: Scripts to test the hit rates of baselines, including LlamaIndex's RAG and full-text search.
 For Solo, please refer to [the repo](https://github.com/TheDataStation/solo) directly.